loetcodes/multiple-image-comparison-slider/README.md

 With this slider, you can compare multiple images all in one slider window.
 This is a slider that allows users to select and compare multiple images using side panel buttons.

-# Features include:
+# Features

 1. Left and Right buttons to actively change the left and right images on the slider.

 2. The slider is optimized to fit the screen width and resizes with the browser window.

 # Demo